 For most funding schemes the HRB uses a process of competition and international peer review to decide which grant applications to fund (see outline process).
 HRB funding decisions are based on eligibility, assessment criteria, available budget, and potentially on the HRB gender policy.
-These factors are assessed in a systematic review process, and we strive for fairness at each step.
+These factors are assessed in a systematic way through our review process, and we strive for fairness at each step.
 Please refer to the guidance notes for each particular scheme for details.
 You will find further information on how we assess applications here.

 You should also refer to our policies page for further information.